mario-s/wasm_image_conv/README.md

-# Webassembly to to convert an image into grayscale
+# Webassembly to convert an image into grayscale

 Sample about how to use a Webassemly in a Browser for image manipulation.